Sennadir/Flask_Project_Sales_Application/README.md

 ## Model Usage

-* In order to use the model, you will have to browse a Test Set which has exactly the same columns as the Training Set (Without the Lables of course :-)).
+* In order to use the model, you will have to browse a Test Set which has exactly the same columns as the Training Set (Without the Labels of course :-)).

-* Because we can't display the totality of the prediction for the different stores, we have choosen to only display 2 Stores (The ones with the majority of samples) and the predicted values for all stores could be find in a generated CSV File that could be find in the Prediction Folder.
+* Because we can't display the totality of the prediction for the different stores, we have chosen to only display 2 Stores (The ones with the majority of samples) and the predicted values for all stores could be found in a generated CSV File that could be found in the Prediction Folder.

 # File Structure